DanyYanev/Neverless/README.md

 Used standard Scala functional libraries like http4s, cats, circe etc.

-Postman collection with example requests is available in /docs/
+Postman collection with example requests is available in /docs/ Wanted to include swagger route, but that would've required tapir some refactoring

 Some notes: